 - 7 complimentary insurances including overseas travel (PDS)

-- Spend $2,500 on everyday purchases within the first 90 days to receive bonus points
+- Spend $2,500 on everyday purchases within the first 60 days to receive sign up bonus points

 - Offer unavailable if closing/transferring from another NAB credit card account

 Point Hacks earn a maximum of $110 per applicant for this card.
 More about this →

 A few months ago, NAB launched new Visa-only credit cards linked to their new rewards program, NAB Rewards.
 The NAB Rewards Platinum card now has up to 110,000 bonus NAB Rewards points (equivalent to 55,000 Velocity points or 36,300 Asia Miles) on offer.

 The bonus for new cardholders is split into an initial 50,000 points after $2,500 minimum spend, plus 1 bonus point per $ spent up to 10,000 points per month for the first six months.